-- BEST OVERALL: T-Fal Deep Fryer with Basket, Model FR8000
+- BEST OVERALL: Cuisinart Deep Fryer

-- RUNNER UP: Winco EFS-16 Deep Fryer
+- RUNNER UP: De’Longhi Livenza Dual Zone Digital 4.5-L Deep Fryer

 Types of Deep Fryers

 Electric deep fryers provide an authentic fried cooking taste and experience.
-They cook food by submerging it in hot oil, making crisp French fries, chicken tenders, and the like available any night of the week.
+They cook food by submerging it in hot oil, making crisp french fries, chicken tenders, and the like available any night of the week.
 They’re powered by electricity, so they can be used indoors on a kitchen counter, or outside on a patio with a GFCI outlet.
-The longer the deep fryer’s electrical cord, the more flexible you can be with where you cook,, so look for models with longer cords.
+The longer the deep fryer’s electrical cord, the more flexible you can be with where you cook, so look for models with longer cords.

 Some electric deep fryers have built-in timers and thermostats for precise cooking time and temperature control.
 Some models include carbon filters to reduce odors.
 Electric fryers tend to be smallish, holding between 4 to 12 cups of oil, enough to make food for one to six people.
-There are also some larger models that can hold a gallon or more of oil, allowing you to cook larger quantities of food.
+There are also some larger models that can hold a gallon or more of oil, allowing users to cook larger quantities of food.

 Propane deep fryers that are made for commercial use have hidden propane burners under the basin that can be adjusted with manual dials.
-Propane deep fryers are usually larger, cooking larger amounts of food than electric fryers.
+Propane deep fryers are usually larger, cooking larger amounts of food than an electric fryer.
 They offer precise temperature control, and most models are better suited for outdoor use.

 The best deep fryers balance price with capacity and have features like cool-touch exteriors, temperature control, and built-in timers.
 Deep fryers take up a fair amount of storage and counter space, so factor its size into the equation when picking the best deep fryer for your kitchen.

-Deep fryers can be dangerous to handle due to hot oil, so it’s important to choose one with the proper safety features.
+Deep fryers can be dangerous to handle due to the hot oil, so it’s important to choose one with the proper safety features.
 Here’s what to look for: